📗 Regular component (out of 5) should be submitted using the "Grade" and "Submit" buttons at the bottom of the page.

 📗 You can write the code in any programming language and using any large language models.
 You do not have to submit your code.

 📗 (Introduction) In the project, you will train a neural network to control a simplified version of Flappy Bird Wikipedia.
-Your neural network will have three inputs (horizontal and vertical distances to the top and bottom of the next obstacle or pipe, and one output (whether to flap).
-You can use one or two hidden layers with a maximum of 100 units in each layer.
+Your neural network will have three inputs (horizontal and vertical distances to the top and bottom of the next obstacle or pipe, and one output (whether to flap, 0 means no flap, 1 means flap).
+You can use two hidden layers with a maximum of 100 units in each layer, ReLU activation in hidden layers, and logistic activation in the output layer.

 📗 (Part 1) Make sure you can simulate the environment correctly.
-Use Q value iteration to solve for one possible optimal solution for a simplified environment.
+Use Q value iteration to solve for one possible optimal solution.

 📗 (Part 2) Apply Q value iteration to the full environment and generate a training data set for imitation learning.
 Train a neural network to replicate the optimal behavior.

-📗 (Competition) Submit your network to control the bird in a competition game.
-You can choose one of three groups to compete in, and within the group, you can choose the type of bird you want to use.
-During the competition, the same type of bird will not clash with each other, but different types of birds can push each other.
+📗 (Competition) Submit your network to control two birds in a competition game.
+You can choose one of three teams to join.
+During the competition, the members of the same team will not clash with each other, but members of different teams can push each other according the following rule:

-Type 1 will be able to push type 2, type 2 can push type 3, and type 3 can push type 3.
+➩ Team 1 will be able to push team 2, team 2 can push team 0, and team 0 can push team 1.

-You will fly through 30 pipes, with decreasing gap size (the last few with size 1), suppose your bird flies through \(d\) of the pipes and hit the pipe at \(z\) units away from the center of the gap, then your score is,
+You will fly through \(n\) = 30 pipes, with decreasing gap size (the last few with size 1), suppose your bird (the better of the two) flies through \(d\) of the pipes and hit the pipe at \(z\) units away from the center of the gap, then your score is,

 ➩ Passing through all pipes gives a bonus of \(20\).